How do you combine yoga and meditation in daily practice?

 • Flexible timing options: Some practitioners prefer longer pre-yoga meditation for mental preparation, while others find post-yoga meditation more accessible and profound

 This three-part approach creates a complete journey from everyday consciousness through mindful movement into deep stillness.
-The physical practice serves as a bridge between active meditation and seated meditation, with each phase supporting and enhancing the others.
-Experimenting with different timing combinations helps you discover what resonates most with your temperament, schedule, and personal practice goals.
+The physical yoga practice serves as a natural bridge between active breathwork and seated meditation, with each phase supporting and enhancing the others.
+As you experiment with different timing combinations, pay attention to how your body and mind respond — morning sessions often build mental clarity and focus for the day ahead, while evening sessions are better suited to stress release and preparing for restful sleep.
+Discovering what works for your schedule and temperament is itself part of the practice.

 What equipment do you need for a combined yoga and meditation practice?